nallagondu/production_ed/old_week1_app_router/day4.md

 - Verify the fetch request uses `method: 'POST'`

 ### Date picker not styled correctly
-- Ensure `react-datepicker/dist/react-datepicker.css` is imported in `pages/_app.tsx`
+- Ensure `react-datepicker/dist/react-datepicker.css` is imported in layout.tsx
 - Check that the date picker has the correct className for Tailwind styling

 ### Form data not sending